Suggest a Songfact / Artistfact

 On an episode of the MTV cartoon Beavis And Butthead, Butthead makes up his own lyrics to this but gets frustrated when he can't think of anything that rhymes with "Venus."

 In Shocking Blue's home country, this never made it to #1.
-After the success in the States, the song was re-released, but climbed no further that #3 in the Dutch Pop charts. (thanks, Rick - Holland, Netherlands)
+After its success in the States, the song was re-released, but climbed no further that #3 on the Dutch pop chart.

 In 1959, Frankie Avalon had a US #1 hit with the same title

 .
-There were 2 other instances of different songs with identical titles reaching #1 on the Billboard
+There were two other instances of different songs with identical titles reaching #1 on the Billboard

 charts.
 "My Love